eleven59/backpack-shop/readme.md

 - Define at least one VAT class in the `VAT classes` CRUD panel
 - Define at least one package size (if using, see config) using the `Shipping sizes` CRUD panel
 - Create at least one shipping rule on the `Shipping rules` CRUD panel
+- Maybe add `Categories`, and some `Products`?
+It's a webshop package after all.

 ### Step 5 (optional but recommened) - pick or build payment provider